Aliases for GABRQ Gene

 Previous GeneCards Identifiers for GABRQ Gene

 The gamma-aminobutyric acid (GABA) A receptor is a multisubunit chloride channel that mediates the fastest inhibitory synaptic transmission in the central nervous system.
 This gene encodes the theta subunit of the GABA A receptor.
-The gene is mapped to chromosome Xq28 in a cluster of genes including those that encode the alpha 3 and epsilon subunits of the GABA A receptor.
-This gene location is also the candidate region of two different neurologic diseases: early-onset parkinsonism (Waisman syndrome) and X-linked mental retardation (MRX3). [provided by RefSeq, Nov 2009]
+The gene is mapped to chromosome Xq28 in a cluster of genes including those that encode the alpha 3 and epsilon subunits of the GABA A receptor. [provided by RefSeq, Jul 2017]

 GeneCards Summary for GABRQ Gene

-GABRQ (Gamma-Aminobutyric Acid (GABA) A Receptor, Theta) is a Protein Coding gene.
-Diseases associated with GABRQ include waisman syndrome.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
+GABRQ (Gamma-Aminobutyric Acid Type A Receptor Theta Subunit) is a Protein Coding gene.
+Among its related pathways are Transmission across Chemical Synapses and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRB1.

 UniProtKB/Swiss-Prot for GABRQ Gene